KuKu-cha/KuKu-cha/README.md

 - 👋 Hi, I’m @KuKu-cha
-- 👀 I’m interested in web development, data science, and problem solving
+- 👀 I’m interested in web development, data science, and AI/ Machine Learning
-- 🌱 I’m currently learning python, html, css, java
+- 🌱 I’m currently learning python, html, css, java, js
 - 💞️ I’m looking to collaborate on aspiring projects with you great individuals
 - 📫 How to reach me ...